Dr Voyageur - Budget Travel Tips Home Page

 Try to include as many of these scenic routes in your Greyhound

 These routes cover Canada and the U.S., but the most spectacular ones are in the western part of these countries.
+For shorter regional routes such as Boston to Washington, DC via New York City and Los Angeles to Las Vegas check out Boltbus and Megabus, which usually have frequent service and cheap prices.

 - Banff National Park to Jasper National Park:

-You'll remember this incredibly beautiful trip for a lifetime.
+You will remember this incredibly beautiful trip for a lifetime.

 If you take the express bus, be sure to take a tour from Banff that includes Lake Louise, or overnight there, so that you can enjoy one of the great mountain vistas in the world.